Periods of Complete Intersection Algebraic Cycles: Proof of Theorem

 Let $X\subseteq \mathbb{P}^{n+1}$ be a smooth degree $d$ hypersurface of even dimension $n$.
 Given the complete intersection $Z\subseteq X$ of dimension $\frac{n}{2}$, we construct a chain of subvarieties

-where each $Z_i$ is a hyperplane section of $Z_{i+1}$.
+where each $Z_i$ is the intersection of $Z_{i+1}$ with a very ample divisor of $\P^{n+1}$.
 In order to prove Theorem \ref{15.5.2018.2}, we will apply inductively the coboundary map, to reduce the computation of the period of $Z$ to the computation of a period of $\P^{n+1}$.